FAQ: Why should I consider boarding my child at Walhampton?

 FAQ: How much contact will I have with my child who is boarding?

 All our boarders can have frequent contact with their parents.
 Most boarders use the house phones in the evenings and some use video calls, such as Skype and FaceTime to keep in contact.
 For those parents who are based outside of the UK, we try and establish a regular, convenient time for children to make contact.
 We also encourage the use of emails and text messages outside school hours.
-We are always delighted to welcome parents to the school to see their children take part in sports fixtures, musical and dramatic productions.
+We are always delighted to welcome parents to the school to see their children take part in sports fixtures, musical and dramatic productions, you can find current dates for these in the school calendar.
 We also welcome parents to join us for supper and share the excellent food the boarders enjoy.

 FAQ: How much contact do parents have with the staff?

 Parents have direct contact with the boarders' house parents and can easily telephone or email.
 Walhampton sees boarding as a partnership in parenting and will contact you to let you know how your son or daughter is doing.